A Shocked Wind Interpretation of an Odd Radio Circle: Results

 \subsection{Emission Line Luminosities and Equivalent Widths}

 Fits to emission lines in a spatially-integrated spectrum covering the central 4$\arcsec$ (24 kpc) diameter of the ORC4 central galaxy are shown in Figure \ref{fig:emfits}.
 Total luminosities are given in Table 1, which lists both the luminosities derived from the observed flux and those corrected for dust extinction within the ORC4 central galaxy (see below).
-The luminosities are calculated by summing over the emission line fits in spaxels with S/N$>3$ for each line.
+The luminosities are calculated by summing over the emission line fits in spaxels with S/N$>3$ for each line, and errors are estimated from fits to the spatially-integrated spectrum.
+The systematic uncertainty due to the dust correction is larger than the statistical errors listed in the table.
 Table 1 also lists the restframe equivalent widths (EW).

+We estimate the color excess $E(B-V)_{gas}$ to be $0.39 \pm0.03$ from the Balmer decrement, assuming case B, the \citet{Cardelli89} extinction law, and $R_V = 4.05$.
+To measure the Balmer decrement we sum the flux in H$\alpha$ and H$\beta$ over all spaxels with $S/N>3$ in each line.
+The error on the color excess is estimated by propogating the statistical error on the Balmer decrement from the fits to the spatially-summed H$\alpha$ and H$\beta$ line fluxes.
+We do not perform spatially-resolved dust corrections based on the Balmer decrement measured in each spaxel, as the H$\beta$ flux is not high when measured for individual spaxels and as such this ratio is uncertain.
+The spaxel-to-spaxel variation in the the color excess, using those spaxels in the central 10 kpc diameter where the S/N is highest, is 0.17, which is substantially greater than the error of 0.03 derived from the spatially-summed fluxed.

-As can be seen from the table, the luminosity of the \oii \ doublet is higher than that of any other lines, including H$\alpha$, and the restframe EW of \oii \ is very high, 58 \AA, while the EW of H$\alpha$ is 20 \AA\ and the EW of \nii \ 6583 \AA\ is 13 \AA.
+As can be seen from the table, the luminosity of the \oii \ doublet is higher than that of any other lines, including H$\alpha$, and the restframe EW of \oii \ is very high, 58 \AA, while the EW of H$\alpha$ is 19 \AA\ and the EW of \nii \ 6583 \AA\ is 12 \AA.
 As noted by \citet{Coil24}, the \oii \ EW in the ORC4 central galaxy is an order of magnitude higher than what is typically found in red, early-type galaxies \citep{Yan06}.
 The \sii \ 6716 \AA / \sii \ 6731 \AA \ ratio is found to be 1.43, corresponding to the low electron density regime of $n<10 \ cm^{-3}$.

-We estimate the color excess $E(B-V)_{gas}$ to be $0.39 \pm0.17$ from the Balmer decrement, assuming case B, the \citet{Cardelli89} extinction law, and $R_V = 4.05$.
-To measure the Balmer decrement we sum the flux in H$\alpha$ and H$\beta$ over all spaxels with $S/N>3$ in each line.
-The error on the color excess is estimated from the spaxel-to-spaxel variation in the Balmer decrement as measured using the H$\alpha$ to H$\beta$ ratio in each spaxel, using those spaxels in the central 10 kpc diameter where the S/N is highest.
-While there is dust in the ORC4 central galaxy, the exact amount is uncertain (\cite{Rupke24} found $E(B-V)_{gas} = 0.15 \pm0.05$ from a long-slit spectrum).